AdaCore/gnatstudio/docs/users_guide/extending.rst

 secure, or they can be of a general type, which allows almost any kind of parameters.
 In the latter case, GPS checks at runtime to ensure that the subprogram called as a result of running the hook has the right number of parameters.
-If this isn't the case, GPS complains and displays error messages.
-Such general hooks don't pass their parameters to other scripting languages.
+If this is not the case, GPS complains and displays error messages.
+Such general hooks do not pass their parameters to other scripting languages.

 You create a new hook by calling :func:`Hook.register`.
-This function takes two arguments: the name of the hook you're creating and the type of the hook.
+This function takes two arguments: the name of the hook you are creating and the type of the hook.
 The name of the hook is left to you.
 Any character is allowed in that name, although using only alphanumerical characters is recommended.